On-site sewage management systems

 PO Box 99 Moruya NSW 2537.

-You will need to pay the applicable fee at the time of lodging your application.
+You'll need to pay the relevant fee at the time you lodge your application.
 The current fees are:

-All OSSM are allocated a risk rating, which determines the frequency of inspections.
-If you have a sewage management system that has been operating for a while, there is an opportunity to downgrade the risk rating so inspections are required less frequently.
+All OSSM systems are allocated a risk rating, which determines how often we'll inspect your system.
+If you have a sewage management system that has been operating for a while, there is an opportunity to downgrade your risk rating so inspections are not required as often.
+You can apply for a downgrade if your system is well maintained, and it meets these criteria:

-- No defects have been identified for the past three inspections (high risk) or two inspections (medium risk).
+- No major defects (excluding desludging) have been identified for the past three inspections (high risk) or two inspections (medium risk).

-- The property has remained in the same ownership during the above inspections.
+- The property has remained in the same ownership during these inspections.

 More information